 This award is for the individual deemed to have made the most significant impact on and within the luxury travel sector and will be decided by the in-house team at TTG Luxury and revealed on the day of the awards.
 Past recipients include Matthew Upchurch, chief executive of Virtuoso (2019), and Justin Wateridge, managing director of Steppes (2018).

-If you would like to increase your brand awareness or be seen as a thought leader within the luxury travel sector, contact us today to find out more about the range of sponsorship opportunities available.
+If you would like to increase your brand awareness or be seen as a thought leader within the luxury travel sector, contact us today to find out more about the range of sponsorship opportunities available for the 2021 event.